What to see in Israel

 Israel Attractions

-For lovers of sun, sand and sea, head to the renowned Red Sea and enjoy floating in its crystalline turquoise waters; or for a rejuvenating experience, visit one of the many Dead Sea spa resorts and while you're in the area, head to Israel's most popular tourist destination of Masada, located in the Judean Desert.
+Lovers of sun, sand and sea should head to the renowned Red Sea and enjoy floating in its crystalline waters; or for a rejuvenating experience, visit one of the many Dead Sea spa resorts.
+Israel's popular tourist destination of Masada, located in the Judean Desert, is a must for anyone in the area.

 Some of the country's most fascinating attractions include the Church of the Holy Sepulchre and the Citadel of David.
-Bethlehem is worth a visit, as is Nazareth - two of the most important Christian holy sites where Jesus was born and spent most of his life - while Yad VaShem is a moving and interesting memorial to the Holocaust providing a multifaceted tribute to the millions of Jews who died during World War II.
+Bethlehem is worth a visit, as is Nazareth (two of the most important Christian holy sites), while Yad VaShem is a moving and interesting memorial to the Holocaust, providing a multifaceted tribute to the millions of Jews who died during World War II.

 Beit She'an National Park